Franco De Angelis

 The second direction has involved pursuing cross-cultural and comparative perspectives to the study of Greek antiquity.
 The underlying premise here is that one cannot re-evaluate a particular region of the ancient world without re-evaluating the larger whole to which this part of the “puzzle” belongs.
 To this end, two projects have recently engaged my energies.
 One concerns an international conference that I organized called “Regionalism and Globalism in Antiquity” held in Vancouver in March 2007.
 Professor Lord Colin Renfrew of Cambridge University delivered the keynote lecture, and fifty-six speakers from all over the world were chosen on a blind peer-review system.
 I have edited and contributed an introductory essay to the volume of 14 peer-reviewed essays recently published with Peeters Publishers in Leuven entitled Regionalism and Globalism in Antiquity: Exploring their Limits.
 The other project is another book tentatively entitled A Companion to Greeks Across the Ancient World that I am editing and contributing to for the series Blackwell Companions to the Ancient World published by Wiley-Blackwell in Malden, MA.
 This book is already under contract and will consist of twenty-five chapters that will take stock of the unprecedented growth and development of knowledge and approaches over the past two or so decades.
 This field is in dire need of an up-to-date account of the ancient Greeks outside their homelands from the Early Iron Age to the Hellenistic world forged out of Alexander the Great’s conquests.
 Overall the aim is to write long-duration cultural histories that bring out the regional profiles of these numerous ancient Greeks and that seek to change our narratives of the ancient Greeks, whose traditional focus has largely been on “Greece” itself.

 The fourth and most recent direction builds on my work on ancient Greek Sicily and on ancient Greek migrations and diasporas.
 New World settler colonialism has often evoked comparisons with Greek, Roman, and Old World antiquity in general.
 This new research seeks to move beyond the piecemeal discussion of Old World antiquity in the New World of North America, which is usually restricted to place-names (such as Syracuse, New York), neo-classical aesthetics and architecture, and literature.
 Instead, I seek to establish a more comprehensive and systematic intellectual framework which connects Old World Antiquity with Europe’s exploration and settlement of (to them) the New World in the 16th to 20th centuries of our era.
 As is well known, this exploration and settlement resulted in a significant expansion of human experiences with which Europeans could understand their past and imagine their futures.
 Ancient Greece and Rome served as a major source of inspiration in these respects because of their importance to European education and identity.
 Thus a two-way dialogue emerged, one in which Europeans regularly made parallels between their exploration and settlement of the New World with understanding ancient Greek and Roman history and, vice versa, the role ancient Greece and Rome played in providing parallels with imagining how life in the New World might one day become.
 This research investigates both these kinds of parallels and the motivations for them, especially those derived from ancient Greece, as well as assessing the distortions and possibilities raised by such parallels.
-The working title of this project is "Classicizing the Continent" for which another book contract is in preparation.
+The working title of this project is "Circular Conquests: The New World and Classical Antiquity" for which another book contract is in preparation.

 As part of my research, I have always travelled extensively to visit ancient sites and museums and have also taken part in excavations and field surveys in Greece, Italy, and Britain.
 The underlying philosophy is that to be a good historian one must get out of one’s arm-chair and obtain as much hands-on experience as possible to write about the past.
 Most recently, my students and I worked alongside Stanford University on the acropolis of Monte Polizzo (2001, 2002, and 2004) in Western Sicily.